CharterWest Bank History

 In 1991, the deposits of Equitable Federal Savings & Loan were purchased, which allowed the bank to fund further loan growth.
 Equitable’s former building became CharterWest’s new motor bank.
 Total assets approached $40 million.
 But, far bigger things were yet to come.

 In 1999, the group purchased the First National Bank of Walthill, and later merged it into CharterWest.
 Our first out-of-town venture brought the banks’ assets to $80 million.
 The bank in Walthill gave management the opportunity to learn to grow into other communities, especially the small towns like our home town.
 We learned to handle multiple locations while continuing to be driven by our original vision of a customer-oriented bank, responsive to the needs of its community.
-Mic Daehnke and his staff have been a great addition to our team.
+Originally led by President Mic Daehnke who recently retired, the Walthill officers and staff have been a great addition to our team.

 Recognizing the power of community banking, CharterWest continued to seek growth opportunities.
 We are always looking for a market that will provide growth potential, small-town values, and still be close to our home.
 Elkhorn, a fast-growing Omaha suburb, offered that combination.
 While still a small town, the potential growth of the metropolitan area was a strong attraction.
 In 2004, we built a new facility on Maple Street at Indian Creek, and asked our president, Steve Bell, to manage our new branch.
 Since then, Steve has retired and our Elkhorn president is Steve Davis, who leads a great team of bankers.
 Elkhorn has become our second-largest location, and the hub of our metro operations.